 Zeroing In: Ending the HIV Epidemic

 We believe that people should have access to the same quality healthcare, regardless of their background and circumstances.
-Through this funding opportunity announcement (FOA) – Zeroing In: Ending the HIV Epidemic (EHE) – we aim to build on previous programs while also supporting organizations working to increase the overall health and wellness of communities most impacted by HIV and the COVID-19 pandemic.
+Through the Zeroing In™: Ending the HIV Epidemic (EHE) grant program we aim to support organizations working to increase the overall health and wellness of communities most impacted by HIV and the COVID-19 pandemic.

 Program and Purpose

-Projects must prioritize key populations per local EHE plans, and align to one or more of the following three focus areas:
+Projects will prioritize key populations per local EHE plans, and align to one or more of the following three focus areas: